 The Korean giant’s President DJ Koh said, “The Galaxy S10 Lite and Galaxy Note10 Lite will introduce distinct key premium features that make up a Galaxy S and Galaxy Note experience.”

-Samsung unveiled the Note 10 Lite while stating that it is trying to bring key premium features like an immersive display, a battery that lasts longer, S Pen and the latest in camera technology.
+Samsung unveiled the Note 10 Lite while stating that it is trying to bring key premium features like an immersive display, a battery that lasts longer, S Pen and the latest camera technology.

-In case of the Note 10, although you will be paying a premium for a phone with a smaller display, you get a screen with better visuals and a vastly improved build that feels great in hand.
+In the case of the Note 10, although you will be paying a premium for a phone with a smaller display, you get a screen with better visuals and a vastly improved build that feels great in hand.

-The Note 10 Lite features a larger 6.7-inch Super AMOLED display with a resolution of 2400×1080 compared to the smaller 6.3-inch AMOLED display on the Note 10 which has a resolution of 2280×1080.
-The display on the premium phone uses a panel which can get up to 1200 nits of brightness, has a pixel density of 401ppi — compared to the 394ppi on the Lite — and supports HDR10+ too.
+The Note 10 Lite features a larger 6.7-inch Super AMOLED display with a resolution of 2400×1080 compared to the smaller 6.3-inch AMOLED display on the Note 10, which has a resolution of 2280×1080.
+The display on the premium phone uses a panel that can get up to 1200 nits of brightness, has a pixel density of 401ppi — compared to the 394ppi on the Lite — and supports HDR10+ too.

 Consumers usually have to deal with chips that tend to slow down after a couple of years of use, but that is not the case with the Note 10 Lite — although the chip used is an older one.

 The Note 10 features Snapdragon 855 in the US variants and the Exynos 9825 in other regions.
 The Note 10 Lite implements the Exynos 9810 from Note 9, which is no slouch either, though Snapdragon 855, like in the S10 Lite, would have been a better deal.
 Nevertheless, the chip used in Note 10 Lite is a flagship one, but only time will hold up since it is technology from the last generation.